Students in 4th – 12th grade

 Absolutely.
 FACEP supports teachers and districts rights to place expectations on students.

-Especially since these students will be representing the district as a student diplomate
+Especially since these students will be representing the district as a student diplomat

 Visiting local sites